jackvial/processing-100-million-row-csv-in-memory/README.md

 # Processing A 10 Million Row CSV In Nodejs

 1. Parsing the csv.
 Using CSV Parser.
+    - Use WasteManifest or EchoExporter in example.
+Has a lot of columns
-1. Storing the data in memory.
+2. Storing the data in memory.
 Naive memory implementation with array of objects.
 Memory usage grows quickly and runs out of memory
 3. Basic ArrayBuffer example
     - Run first then talk about:
         - Available data types